arokem/python-matlab-bridge/README.md

     mlab = Matlab(matlab='/Applications/MATLAB_R2011a.app/bin/matlab',
                     host='192.168.0.1', port=5151)

+Alternatively, if `matlab` is not recognized in the command-line, you can create a [symlink](http://en.wikipedia.org/wiki/Symbolic_link) to it's location.
+For example:

+	  ln -s /Applications/MATLAB_R2012b.app/bin/matlab ~/bin/matlab

+Making sure that your ~/bin directory is on your bash PATH variable.

-You must then start the MATLAB server:
+You can then start the MATLAB server:

     mlab.start()